vovcacik/bug-566510-firefox-addon/README.md

    - Open tabs in new window
    - Close tabs
    - Remove all tabs but the multiselected
+   - Move tabs to tab group (Panorama)
- - Following features can't be extended/overriden at low level:
+ - Implementing following features would be too nasty:
    - Dragging tabs
-   - Move tabs to tab group (Panorama)

 API
 ---